elliot-lyons/elliot-lyons/README.md

 - Elliot Lyons
-- 3rd year Computer Science Major and Business Student
+- 4th year Computer Science Major and Business Student
 - Interested in video game and UI development
-- Learning Java, C++, Python, Haskell and how to conquer business world (or at least attempting to!)
+- Learning Java, C++, Python, Flask, HTML, JS, CSS and how to conquer business world (or at least attempting to!)